-One of the fundamental pillars of the agile methodology is the importance of communication between the people and teams involved in software development.
+One of the fundamental pillars of the agile development team is the importance of communication between the people and teams involved in software development.
 But considering that the work of the distributed agile teams takes place mostly remotely, and team members are not sitting in one office, communication becomes significantly harder.

 Asynchronous communication is oxygen for remote development teams.
 The timezone difference is one of the main problems that affect communication in the team in the first place.

-According to Chris Brookis, The Chief Product Officer at Help Scout, for remote engineering teams ‘nearly everything should be optimized for asynchronous communication — daily standups, code reviews, feature demos, project updates and so on’.
+According to Chris Brookis, The Chief Product Officer at Help Scout, for remote engineering teams ‘nearly everything should be optimized for asynchronous communication — daily standups, code reviews, feature demos, project updates, and so on’.

 - All team members must be available to communicate with each other in order to resolve issues in a timely manner.

 - Communication should be transparent for all team members.